 Bernie’s situation is completely different from Harvey’s.
 Harvey is lean and lost a rear leg while he was still a puppy; he was able to adjust immediately.
 Bernie is a stockier breed and lost a front leg relatively late in her life.
 “The front leg accounts for approximately 70 percent of the dog’s strength and balance,” says Sheila Wells, a hydrotherapist in Seattle who works with Bernie several times per week.
 “That is why front-leg amputees often have a more difficult time adjusting to their new state.
 The rear can follow but the front has to lead.”

-Keeping the Tripod Dog Healthy
+Keeping the Three Legged Dog Healthy

 Wells, who has been operating her canine hydrotherapy studio, Wellsprings, since 1995, has a special fondness for three-legged dogs.
 When she was a child, her uncle had a Border Collie, Trixie, whose front leg had to be amputated after she got into a jam with a poisonous jellyfish in Sooke Harbour, British Columbia.
 “My uncle’s veterinarian told me, ‘Swim her,’” says Wells.
 Wells saw the benefits of this type of therapy, and a career was born.
 “Trixie lived another 10 years, during which she raced around like the wind.”

 Wells says that in her experience, most three-legged dogs are “very highly functioning.”
-Some dogs do better than others, depending on their size (smaller dogs have an easier time), age and other physical problems.
+Some dogs do better with three legs than others, depending on their size (smaller dogs have an easier time), age and other physical problems.
 “The biggest challenge a dog faces when it loses a limb,” says Wells, “is that it has to relearn proprioception, which means it needs to get a new idea of where its body is in space and how to balance; it’s like the bubble in a level.”
 The most important challenge for tripod-dog owners, she says, is to protect the remaining limbs; often people will let the dog overdo it, and that ends up putting undue stress on the dog’s joints, which can lead to injuries and arthritis.
-She recommends that owners observe the following checklist to keep the three-legged dog healthy for as long as possible:
+She recommends that owners observe the following checklist to keep the three-legged dog healthy for as long as possible.

 • Protect remaining limbs